Nathaniel Reed (outlaw): Robbery at Blackstone Switch

 As they rode away, Reed was shot by Bud Ledbetter; the pain from his wound grew so severe that his partners were forced to leave him behind for the night.
 He gave them some of his loot, and kept the rest of it in a sack to use as a pillow.
 He lay on a blanket hiding under a rock ledge until he was found by an Indian woman, who nursed him back to health.

 The American Express Company offered a reward of $250 for the arrest and conviction of each member of the gang.
 An extensive manhunt was conducted by U.S. Marshals George Crump and S. Morton Rutherford, and large groups of deputies were sent into the Indian Territory and Creek Nation.
 While burning the canebrakes in the Verdigris bottoms, one deputy found the burnt remains of Reed's saddle and threatened to destroy the crops of local residents if they did not turn over Reed and his men.
-This was considered a legal act, authorized by "The Hanging Judge" Isaac Parker himself, but no one came forward with information.
+This was considered a legal act, authorized by "The Hanging Judge" Isaac C. Parker himself, but no one came forward with information.
 Reed was warned of the search and decided to leave the territory as soon as he was able.
 He arrived in Seneca, Missouri on December 9, where Bill Lawrence took care of him.

 Once fully recovered from his wounds Reed returned to Arkansas in February 1895, where he stayed with his brother in Madison County.
-Having decided to retire from a life of crime, he wrote to Judge Isaac Parker, agreeing to testify against the man who planned the robbery in exchange for probation, although he did not participate in the proceedings.
+Having decided to retire from a life of crime, he wrote to Judge Parker, agreeing to testify against the man who planned the robbery in exchange for probation, although he did not participate in the proceedings.
 Smith managed to disappear, but U.S. Marshal Newton LaForce was successful in tracking down Luckey and Root to the latter's home in Broken Arrow, 15 miles south of Tulsa, Oklahoma.
 The two fugitives were subsequently killed in a gunfight with LaForce and his men on December 4, 1894.

 Later years

 Despite Parker's promise of immunity, Reed was convicted and sentenced to serve five years in prison.
 However, he served less than one, as shortly before his own death Parker granted Reed his parole, in November 1896.
 Reed subsequently carried his signed parole from Judge Parker around with him, along with a letter signed by Ledbetter acknowledging that Ledbetter had shot him.

 After his release Reed became an evangelist, preaching the rewards of living a respectable, law-abiding life.
 He also toured the country with a series of Wild West shows.
-His memoirs, The Life of Texas Jack, were published in 1936, and 35,000 copies of several published pamphlets and dime novels describing his life as an outlaw were sold before his death at home in Tulsa, Oklahoma, at the age of 87.
+His memoirs, The Life of Texas Jack, were published in 1936, and 35,000 copies of several published pamphlets and dime novels describing his life as an outlaw were sold before his death at home in Tulsa, Oklahoma, in 1950, at the age of 87.
 He was buried in St. Paul, Arkansas.